 How to Sell a Retainer?

 Everything mentioned so far only proves that WordPress retainers could be the future of the web design and development industry.
-However, there is a caveat related to the unpredictable expense for a client and the inability to plan costs ahead – especially painful for smaller businesses and ones that are just starting and don’t generate revenue from their online businesses yet.
+Recurring revenue from web design sounds may be the perfect solution for digital agencies.
+However, there is a caveat related to the unpredictable expense for a client and the inability to plan costs ahead - which is especially painful for smaller businesses and ones that are just starting and don’t generate revenue from their online businesses yet.

 Here are a few tips on selling a retainer - both from a marketing standpoint, and while negotiating with an incoming lead.